Skip to main content

 The practical signal for providers is clear:

-Our Recommendation: Transition If You Started Rev.5.
-Start with 20x If You Haven’t.
+Elevate's Recommendation: Finish Rev5 If You Started It.
+Start With 20x If You Have Not.

-If you already initiated Rev.5, the practical move is usually not to throw away the work.
-It is to complete the process intelligently, reduce manual-document drift, and build the operating model needed for the next stage.
+If you initiated Rev5, the practical move is usually not to throw away the work.
+It is to complete the process intelligently, reduce manual document drift, and build the operating model needed for the next stage.
+Note the deadline: FedRAMP stops accepting new Rev5 certification applications on June 11, 2027.

 Why This Matters for Cloud Providers